Obtaining A Mortgage On Leasehold Properties

 Are the interest rates for mortgages higher when the property is leasehold?

-While interest rates on mortgages for leasehold properties may be generally higher depending on the length of the lease.
+Interest rates on mortgages for leasehold properties may be generally higher depending on the lease's length.
 Mortgage lenders also offer lower LTVs if the property is leasehold.

 LTC is the ratio of the amount you can borrow against the value of the property.